deanhamsft/Brinehaven/NPC's of Brinehaven/deputies.md

 Interaction with the Party

-- Encounter: At 04:25 PM MDT, the party finds Gavric near the docks and Tyrus near the Hearth.
+- Encounter: The party finds Gavric near the docks and Tyrus near the Hearth.
 Gavric confronts them boldly, while Tyrus watches from the shadows.
 - Dialogue Exchange:
     Gavric: “Oi!
 You lot—stop loiterin’!
 Sheriff says no trouble.
 Got business, or do I drag ye to the cell?”
-    Tyrus: (stepping forward) “Easy, Ironjaw.
+    Tyrus: (stepping forward) “Easy, Gavric.
 They might know something… Speak, travelers.
 Keep it quiet—walls have ears.”
 - Options:
     - Persuasion (DC 13): Convince them of aid.
 Success gains a quest; failure raises suspicion.
     - Intimidation (DC 15): Threaten compliance.
 Success forces a quest; failure alerts Drenvar.